jasonqiu98/goctl-env-starter/README.md

 cd goctl-env
 /bin/bash create.sh
 ```
-Now, the path `src/` in your project folder is already linked to the path `/go/src` in the Docker container.
+The Shell script `create.sh` will build and run a Docker container, and at the same time link the path `src/` in your project folder to the path `/go/src` in the Docker container.
+If no `/src` is created before, this folder will be automatically created.

-2. Re-run the container
+2. (Exit and) Re-run the container
 ```shell
 /bin/bash run.sh
 ```